Contact us

 Janet Wilmshurst

-Director of Long-Term Ecology Laboratory.
+Palaeoecologist and Director of the Long-Term Ecology Laboratory.
 Analyses modern and fossil pollen, charcoal and testate amoebae analyses of lakes, bogs, swamps, coprolites and cave sediments to reconstruct past vegetation and fire history, initial human impacts, and former plant-animal interactions of extinct birds and introduced kiore (Rattus exulans).
+Key interests: reconstructing past ecologies and prehuman baseline states to answer current conservation issues.

 Matt McGlone